Thomas Skeffington-Lodge

 Thomas Cecil Skeffington-Lodge (15 January 1905 – 23 February 1994) was a British Labour Party politician.
 He was Member of Parliament (MP) for Bedford from 1945 to 1950.

 Family

 He was from a Yorkshire farming family which owned 2,000 acres.
 His mother, Winifred Skeffington, was a suffragette and his father, Thomas Lodge, from the famous Lodge family, American and British.

 Political career

-Skeffington-Lodge fought Bedford at the 1945 general election and unexpectedly defeated the Conservative incumbent Richard Wells, by just 288 votes.
-He only served one term, however, before being beaten in 1950 by Winston Churchill's son-in-law Christopher Soames.
+Skeffington-Lodge fought Bedford at the 1945 general election and unexpectedly defeated the Conservative incumbent Richard Wells, by just 268 votes.
+He only served one term, however, before being beaten in 1950 by Winston Churchill's son-in-law Christopher Soames by 2108 votes.

 Despite never gaining election to Parliament again, Skeffington-Lodge fought a number of other elections across the country in the Labour cause.
 At the 1951 general election he was beaten at York by just 921 votes.
 He went on to fight Mid Bedfordshire in 1955, Grantham in 1959 and Brighton Pavilion in a 1969 by-election.